abdhullah200/Digital-Clock-1.0/README.md

-Here’s a description you can use to submit your code in your GitHub repository:

 Digital Clock with Rotating Hands
 This project implements a digital clock using HTML, CSS, and JavaScript, featuring a stylish clock face with rotating hour, minute, and second hands.
 The clock is designed with an elegant appearance, incorporating a background image and smooth animations for the clock hands.